List of parties to the United Nations Convention on the Law of the Sea: United States position

 Although the United States helped shape the Convention and its subsequent revisions, and though it signed the 1994 Agreement, it has not signed the Convention as it objected – among other things – to Part XI of the Convention.
+However, it has stated from early on that it considers all of the convention except the parts about deep sea mining to be the same as customary international law.

 In 1983 President Ronald Reagan, through Proclamation No. 5030, claimed a 200-mile exclusive economic zone.
 In December 1988 President Reagan, through Proclamation No. 5928, extended U.S. territorial waters from three nautical miles to twelve nautical miles for national security purposes.
 However a legal opinion from the Justice Department questioned the President's constitutional authority to extend sovereignty as Congress has the power to make laws concerning the territory belonging to the United States under the U.S. Constitution.
 In any event, Congress needs to make laws defining if the extended waters, including oil and mineral rights, are under state or federal control.

 On 16 July 2012, the U.S. Senate had 34 Republican Senators who indicated their intention to vote against ratification of the Convention if it came to a vote.
 Since at least two-thirds of the 100 member Senate (at least 67 Senators) are required to ratify a treaty, consideration of the Convention was deferred again.

 Some American commentators, including former Secretary of Defense Donald Rumsfeld, have warned that ratification of the Convention might create a precedent with regard to resources of outer space.